theminstack/styled/README.md

 ## Style helpers

 The `styled.string` tagged template function returns a simple style string with all values interpolated.
 Only static values are allowed (no functions).
-Empty property values (`null`, `undefined`, and `false`) work the same way they do in styled components, and cause the property to be omitted.
+Empty property values (`null`, `undefined`, `false`, and `""`) work the same way they do in styled components, and cause the property to be omitted.

 ```tsx
 const fontHelper = styled.string`